 - colored tissue paper (make sure it is bleeding tissue paper)

-- Allow the wet paper to stay on the egg for a few seconds.
+- Allow the wet paper to stay on the egg for a few minutes.

 - Remove wet paper and see the light pastel colors.